-A judge may issue a bench warrant in your name if you fail to appear for a scheduled court appearance.
+A judge may issue a warrant in your name if you fail to appear for a scheduled court appearance.

-5) Warrant for Failure to Pay
+4) Warrant For Failure To Pay

 Many conviction penalties come with stipulations that the defendant must pay certain fines, surcharges, fees, assessment costs, or incarceration costs as punishment for their crime.
 Additionally, sometimes you may have to pay restitution to a victim, or for items such as traffic tickets.
 If you fail to pay these costs or fall behind on payments a judge may issue a warrant for your arrest.